0ero1ne/bandit/README.md

 ## Level 6 → Level 7

-This time we don't know where the file is so, we are going to do a more extended search.
+This time we are going to do a more extended search since we don't know the exact path of the file that contains the password.
 We do know though that size is `-size 33c`, user `-user bandit7` and `-group bandit6` own the file.
 Looking trough the root directory can output some error messages, we want to redirect those using `2>/dev/null`.
 Just use `cat` as usual to output the content.